Frontier(s): Plot

 Eventually, Eva leads Yasmine down to dinner, where the family awaits her.
 Von Geisler is revealed to be a former (and still practicing) Nazi who's lived at the inn since the end of WWII.
-Von Geisler offers up a toast to the new blood, and Yasmine quickly grabs a large knife and takes von Geisler hostage.
-Hans grabs a shotgun and shoots von Geisler in the confusion; Karl shoots Hans dead in turn.
+Von Geisler offers up a toast to the new blood, and Yasmine quickly grabs a knife and takes Von Geisler hostage.
+Hans grabs a shotgun and shoots Von Geisler in the confusion; Karl shoots Hans dead in turn.
 Yasmine escapes and is chased by Karl and Goetz into the mine.
-Yasmine eventually makes her way into one of the body storage rooms, where she fights with Goetz.
-After a bloody struggle, she repeatedly hits him with an axe before impaling him on a rotating table saw.
+Yasmine makes her way into one of the body storage rooms, where she fights with Goetz.
+After a bloody struggle, she repeatedly hits him with an axe before impaling him on a table saw.
 Karl catches Yasmine as she tries to return to the surface, but Eva comes to the rescue, blowing off Karl's head with a shotgun.
-Yasmine searches for car keys to escape but is ambushed by Gilberte and Klaudia bearing sub-machine guns.
+Yasmine searches for car keys to escape, but is ambushed by Gilberte and Klaudia bearing SMGs.
 Yasmine hits a gas tank during the shootout, blowing up the room.
 Gilberte survives the explosion and attempts to kill Yasmine, only to have her throat torn out by her.
 With everyone else in the neo-Nazi family dead, Yasmine tries to persuade Eva to leave with her, but Eva stays to take care of the children in the mine.

-On the road, one hears on the radio that the far-right candidate in the election has won the second round, thus becoming the new French President.
+On the radio, one hears that the far-right candidate in the election has won the second round, thus becoming the new French President.
 Yasmine runs into a police blockade near the border, where she surrenders to the authorities.